 The rise of the hybrid working model is down to the fact that in the post-pandemic world, many people want to be back in the office, but not all the time.Rick Kershaw, CPO, Peakon

-Hybrid working may be an effective solution for organizations as we transition into the next phase of work.
-However, work should work for people — and that means every member of your organization, from your CEO to your managers and freelancers.
+Hybrid working may be an effective solution for organisations as we transition into the next phase of work.
+However, work should work for people — and that means every member of your organisation, from your CEO to your managers and freelancers.

 Communication and trust are key to supporting a hybrid culture

-With many organizations considering a move to hybrid working for the future, Rick notes that clear communication and mutual trust will be critical to making this leap successfully.
+With many organisations considering a move to hybrid working for the future, Rick notes that clear communication and mutual trust will be critical to organisations making this leap successfully.

 “It’s about staying connected first,” he advises.
-“Employees need to feel that they’re part of something and connected to their organization.
-The most important part of this transition will be how organizations maintain this connection with their employees, no matter the format that we’re working in as teams and individuals.”
+“Employees need to feel that they’re part of something and connected to their organisation.
+The most important part of this transition will be how organisations maintain this connection with their employees, no matter the format that we’re working in as teams and individuals.”

-For the hybrid work model to work, people also need to feel trusted to make work work for them free from judgment.Rick Kershaw, CPO, Peakon
+For the hybrid work model to work, people also need to feel trusted to make work work for them free from judgement.Rick Kershaw, CPO, Peakon

 1. Foster a culture of trust

-Successful implementation of the hybrid model will hinge on fostering a culture of mutual trust between organizations and their employees.
-This works both ways; employees will not only need to put their trust in the organization to keep them safe and protected, but equally, they will expect to be trusted and supported in return to manage their workload in the way that’s best for them.
+Successful implementation of the hybrid model will hinge on fostering a culture of mutual trust between organisations and their employees.
+This works both ways; employees will not only need to put their trust in the organisation to keep them safe and protected, but equally, they will expect to be trusted and supported in return to manage their workload in the way that’s best for them.

 2. Focus on communication

-As teams may move to partially or even fully remote contexts, organizations will need to step up their communication efforts to make sure they are reaching each individual employee.
-Organizations may need to invest more in technology to ensure that teams are able to collaborate effectively and stay connected wherever they’re working from.
+As teams may move to partially or even fully remote contexts, organisations will need to step up their communication efforts to make sure they are reaching each individual employee.
+Organisations may need to invest more in technology to ensure that teams are able to collaborate effectively and stay connected wherever they’re working from.

 However, says Rick, the relationship that managers build with their teams will become even more important, and managers will need to trust their employees to work autonomously.